ylnhari/common_useful_python_functions/README.md

 # common_useful_python_functions
 This Repository contains very common and useful functions in day to day python programming workflows.
-These are usually very simple functions but save a lot of time if we already have them instead of writing from scratch.
+These are usually very simple functions but save a lot of time if we already have them instead of writing from scratch.These Functions are not specific to any concepts, tools like machine-learning/Deep-Learning/Data-Mining rather these are very common functions that we may use in any type python Development/coding activity.